13507-IN/13507-IN/README.md

-- 👋 Hi, I’m @13507-IN
+- 👋 Hi, I’m @13507-IN (Rishiraj)
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JavaScriopt
+- 🌱 I’m currently learning Backend Developing
-- 💞️ I’m looking to collaborate on fiverr
+- 💞️ I’m looking to collaborate on fiverr , github
 - 📫 you can find me on instagram and facebook also
 - 😄 Pronouns: ...
 - ⚡ Fun fact: Before class 12 I don't know anything about coding